kyuki3rain/bento/README.md

 # Strainer

 ## What's Strainer?
-Strainer Programming Language looks like `Monkey`.
+Strainer Interpreter Programming Language looks like `Monkey`.

 `Monkey` is a programming language designed to learn interpreters.
 It's came from [Writing An Interpreter In Go][writing-an-interpreter-in-go].